speedfuns/botw/MasterSwordAndDungeons.md

 Climb down the tower or perform a Fall Damage Cancel.

 Run to the **Magnesis Trial** and complete it. `(1/24)`

-> Optional: Grab the DLC Ruby outside for safety.

 Run over to **Bomb Trial** and grab more arrows along the way.